0ksks/memematch/slides.md

 </v-click>

 <!--
-The architecture has three layers: Vue 3 frontend for interaction, FastAPI for requests, and an intelligence layer with LLaMA 3.3 for emotion understanding, CLIP+M3E for search, and a generator for creating new memes.
+Behind that smooth experience is a three-layer architecture: Vue 3 handles the interface, FastAPI manages requests, and the intelligence layer - powered by LLaMA 3.3, CLIP, and M3E - does the actual understanding, searching, and creating.
 -->

 ---